frankstop/frankstop/README.md

 - 👀 I’m interested in Surfing and Skateboarding
 - 🌱 I’m currently learning how to talk
 - 📫 How to reach me at my school email, visible.
-- ⚡ Fun fact: Leave me alone
+- ⚡ Fun fact: I get into some of the craziest situation's.

 <!---
 frankstop/frankstop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.